Tomb of Munmu of Silla: Tombstone

-However, with the fall of Silla, Munmu of Silla's tombstone has become unknown.
-However, the existence was confirmed by Hong Yang-ho, then a member of the Gyeongju Buyun, in 1760, and was reconfirmed by Chusa Kim Jeong-hui, who visited Gyeongju in 1817.
-The lower part of the tombstone was discovered in 1961, and the higher part of tombstone was discovered by a gas inspector when it was used as a laundry stone in a house in eastern Gyeongju in 2009.
+After the fall of Silla, Munmu of Silla's was lost.
+Its existence was confirmed by Hong Yang-ho in 1760, and reconfirmed by scholar Kim Jeong-hui, who visited Gyeongju in 1817.
+The lower part of the tombstone was discovered in 1961, and the higher part of tombstone was discovered in 2009 by a gas inspector when it was used as a laundry stone in a house in eastern Gyeongju.